Living Here

 Trade Waste discharges

 Gladstone Regional Council offers the ability to discharge trade waste for licensed contractors at the Gladstone Waste Water Treatment Plant and Agnes Water Waste Water Treatment Plant.
-The cost for licensed trade waste contractor's is $25 per kl (not inc GST).

 Council's sewerage system is not designed to carry runoff from rainfall and in times of heavy rainfall, the sewerage system can become affected by the inflow of stormwater which, in turn, can have the following effects: